This is a best prospect industry sector for this country. Includes a market overview and trade data.

 - Ban on dairy products

 Foreign Exchange Risk: The Nigerian naira has continued to weaken against the dollar and the cost to businesses is high.
-Businesses that have high naira exposure and purchase raw materials in foreign currencies have witnessed a significant increase in costs while revenues have declined or at best remained flat.
-Businesses also have difficulty getting access to foreign currency for certain purposes.
-Innovative businesses have created products and adjusted their business models to fit into this new reality.
+Businesses that have high naira exposure and purchase raw materials in foreign currencies have seen a significant increase in costs while revenues have declined or remained flat.
+Businesses also have difficulty getting access to foreign currency.

-Declining consumer spending power: In 2020, SBM intelligence conducted a research on the income distribution and spending pattern of 1633 respondents across major cities in Nigeria.
+Declining Consumer Spending Power: In 2020, SBM Intelligence conducted a search on the income distribution and spending pattern of 1,633 respondents across major cities in Nigeria.
 The result of the company’s research showed that 63% of respondents had no disposable income after food.
-The company concluded that the effective market size for businesses outside of the food sector was about 37% of the population, or about 74 million of over 200 million people.
 This poses a risk to the revenue of U.S. companies that may have forecasted revenue using higher potential consumer numbers than the current effective market size based on economic realities.

-- Through the CBN, GON is enacting regulations which help improve the availability and accessibility of credit facilities
+- Through the CBN, the Nigerian government is enacting regulations which help improve the availability and accessibility of credit facilities

-- Facilitation of business incorporation and registration of non-nationals for business purposes.
-Business registration has now been digitized and can be carried out on the Corporate Affairs Commission (CAC) website
+- Facilitation of business incorporation and registration of non-nationals for business purposes is now digitized and can be carried out on the Corporate Affairs Commission (CAC) website

 - Provision of seamless trademark process, with trademark privileges lasting between 7 to 14 years

-For more sector information, e-mail: Chidinma Akaniro, Commercial Specialist, U.S. Commercial Service, Nigeria, at Chidinma.Akaniro@trade.gov
+For more sector information, e-mail: Chamberlain Eke, Commercial Specialist, U.S. Commercial Service, Nigeria, at Chamberlain.Eke@trade.gov